'Concentrate less on politics more on our children': Sibal to PM on hunger index ranking

 Senior Congress leader Kapil Sibal on Wednesday attacked Prime Minister Narendra Modi over India ranking 102 in the Global Hunger Index, saying the PM should concentrate less on politics and more on the children in the country.
-India has slipped to 102 position in the Global Hunger Index 2019 of 117 countries, slipping from its 2018 position of 95 and behind its neighbours Nepal, Pakistan and Bangladesh.
+India has slipped to 102 position in the Global Hunger Index 2019 of 117 countries.
+In 2018, India was ranked 103 out of 119 countries behind its neighbours Nepal, Pakistan and Bangladesh.

 "Modi ji: Concentrate less on politics more on our children.
 They are our future.
 India slips on Global Hunger Index (GHI).
 2010: 95th rank.
 2019: 102nd rank," Sibal tweeted.
 "93% of children (6 to 23) months don't get minimum acceptable diet," he said.